SClovesgtx/meta-api-cource/README.md

 For minified version of a JavaScript file you could use ```assets/js/jquery/3.6.0/min``` or ```assets/js/moment/2.29.4/original```.

 Do not end your endpoint name with a forward slash (ex: ```/orders/{orderId}/```).

+# REST best practices

+- Principle KISS (keep it simple stupid): the idea is that your API need to do one specific simple job.
+- Always provide a way to filter, order and paginate.
+    - Pagination: your API will be able to send results in small chunks.
+- Versioning your API
+- Caching: your API must be able to cache results, in this way, you save resources in case to provide same answer.
+- Rate limiting and monitoring: to prevent abuse of use.
+    - limits call: number of calls per minute, or day.
+    - monitoring
+        - response time
+        - status code